Pedal on Parliament: 2021 events

 In 2021 the theme was Light up Scotland, with cyclists being encouraged to undertake actions in the evening and light their bikes up, in particular highlighting the message, 'This machine fights Climate Change'.
 For the 2021 United Nations Climate Change Conference (COP26), a mass ride was organised as part of the COP Global Day of Action March in Glasgow on 6 November with the theme being Pedal on COP.

 2022 event

 The 2022 ride took place Saturday 23 April.
 On this occasion the ride began at Chambers Street.

 2023 event

 The 2023 ride took place on Saturday 22 April, again beginning from Chambers Street.
 A group of cyclists came from Glasgow, including friends of 22-year-old Emma Burke Newman, who was killed while cycling in Glasgow earlier that year.
 The benefits of the Blackford Safe Routes school bike bus was also highlighted by some of the children who cycle to school in it.

+2026 event

+In January 2026, the organisers announced the event would return on Saturday 26 May, with a route from the Meadows to the Parliament on closed roads.
+More than a thousand cyclists from across Scotland participated.

+A series of short speeches were given at the parliament from: